 Dear Reader

-Below, you’ll discover the first few thousand words from the opening chapters of Genesis of the Fall - Book 1 of the Derivations Series.
+Below, you’ll discover the first few thousand words from the opening chapters of The Aging Dawn - Book 1 of the Chronicles of the Usurper and Genesis of the Fall - Book 1 of the Derivations Series.

 Should you find you find yourself hungry for more, perhaps craving the entrée, feel free to join my mailing list.
 It’s sure to tantalize your literary taste buds in anticipation of the release of Genesis of the Fall.